fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 ## Other Filters
 While we only looked at Bloom filters and Cuckoo filters, there are other AMQ filters that we want to mention here briefly:
 * Quotient filters [5, 6]: Compact hash tables that support insertion, lookup, and deletion.
 Less space-efficient than Bloom filters and Cuckoo filters.
 * XOR filters [7]: More space-efficient than Bloom filters and Cuckoo filters.
-However, they are static meaning the filter has to be rebuilt if additional elements are added.
+However, they are static, meaning the filter has to be rebuilt if additional elements are added.

 ## Conclusion
 We examined whether Counting Bloom filters or Cuckoo filters are more suitable for summarizing caches on Fleek Network.
 Cuckoo filters are more space-efficient, especially